 Update January 30 2025:

-the front element of this lens had come unfastened and stared to show quite a bit of mechanical clearance.
-I had not serviced the lens after I bought it in April 2023, so it was time to have a look.
+the front element of this lens had come unfastened and started to show quite a bit of mechanical clearance.
+I had not serviced the lens since I bought it in April 2023, so it was time to have a look.
 The bezel, the front ring which contains the information about the lens specifications, came off easily by pressing and turning the tailored rubber ring, and it was an easy one because I only needed to tighten three tiny screws that keep the front element in place and it was good to go.
 I removed some dust and the 60 or so year old beauty of a lens was as new again.
 I add an iPhone picture of the lens during service and a portrait of Lou, our cat, taken with the Tak, right after finishing the job.